Freshman Admissions Requirements

 Decision notification process

-Once an application is complete with all required documents, UNF Admissions will review applications on a 2-4 week turn-around.
-All applicants are notified by a USPS mailed official letter, as well as posted on their myWings account under the Application Status link.
-Periodically, e-mails are sent out to applicants about missing documents, please check your myWings account to ensure that all official application documents are received.
+Once an application is complete with all required documents, the Office of Admissions will review applications on a 4-6 week turn-around.
+All applicants are notified by a USPS mailed official letter and a post to their myWings account in the "My Application Status" tile.

 A student who is denied admission to UNF has a right to appeal that decision.
 If he or she chooses to appeal, the student must submit a letter and supporting documentation, detailing the reason the application should be reviewed.